Always Follow Child Restraint Guidelines To Avoid Serious Injuries In A Car Wreck Or Crash

 The most important thing for parents to remember is that, in order to reap the safety benefits of safety seats and belts, they must be used properly.

-The Pennsylvania car accident attorneys with Schmidt Kramer Injury Lawyers say that following these tips should help keep your child safe from harm.
+The Harrisburg car accident attorneys with Schmidt Kramer Injury Lawyers say that following these tips should help keep your child safe from harm.

 According to the National Highway Traffic Safety Administration (NHTSA) parents and caregivers should keep children in a restraint type seat for as long as possible before moving them up to the next type of seat.
 For instance, keep your child in a rear facing position as long as possible to reduce stress on the neck and spinal cord.
 Therefore, it is recommended to keep a child in a rear facing seat as long as the child fits within the height and weights limits.